 Chimath Tibetan Restaurant – You’d find the best Mothuk (Momo-Thukpa) and Mutton soup at this hole-in-the-wall restaurant, located in the main Leh market.

-Naas Cafe – An Insta-worthy cafe with a diverse menu, this newly opened place serves mouthwatering burgers, noodles, and chili chicken along with freshly brewed coffee and a variety of smoothies and shakes.
+Naas Cafe – An Insta-worthy cafe with a diverse menu, this newly opened place serves mouthwatering burgers, noodles, and chilli chicken along with freshly brewed coffee and a variety of smoothies and shakes.

-Kashmiri Wazwan – If you’re craving some Yakhni Mutton, Gushtaba, or Rogan Josh along with Kashmiri Pulau or Keema Naan, then this is the place for you!
+Kashmiri Wazwan – If you’re craving some Yakhni Mutton, Gushtaba, or Rogan Josh along with Kashmiri Pulao or Keema Naan, then this is the place for you!

 Lamayuru Restaurant – Serving the best Yak cheese pizza, this has become one of the most popular restaurants amongst tourists and locals.
 You’d also find Israeli cuisine here, along with Chinese, North Indian, and Tibetan delicacies.

 The Tibetan Kitchen – Situated in the heart of Leh town, The Tibetan Kitchen is one of the best restaurants to try local cuisines.
-The ambiance and the outdoor seating arrangements make the whole experience of eating more enjoyable.
+The ambience and outdoor seating enhance the dining experience.
 The restaurant offers Tibetan, Chinese, Thai, Continental, and Indian cuisine.
-While all the food on the menu is scrumptious, go for Tibetan food and you’ll surely be drooling for more!
+While all the food on the menu is scrumptious, opt for Tibetan dishes, and you’ll surely be craving more!

-All hostels/hotels/guesthouses have moderate to high-speed internet, so you can carry on with your work pretty smoothly.
-Needless to say, you’d get to work with amazing views surrounding you on all sides.
+All hostels/hotels/guesthouses offer moderate to high-speed internet, so you can keep working pretty smoothly.
+Needless to say, you’d get to work with amazing views surrounding you.

 There are several cafes in the market, like Brazil Cafe, Coffee Cave, Naas Cafe, and Lehvenda, where you’d find high-speed internet.
 Get yourself a cup of freshly brewed coffee (or maybe an aromatic cup of Kahwa) and get going with your work!

-Postpaid connections work perfectly in the town, but you’d surely struggle to find connectivity while traveling around places.
+Postpaid connections work perfectly in the town, but you’d surely struggle to find connectivity while travelling around.

 If you are fine to embrace slow and responsible travel in Ladakh, and wish to stay longer in Leh, you can easily work on the weekdays (step out to explore nearby places in the evenings) and plan your trips over the weekend.
 Leh is a good option to consider for a workation.

-By air: Kushok Bakula Rimpochee Airport in Leh is well connected to all cities in India, and you can take a flight to reach here.
-Currently, not many direct flights are available, but you can easily get a connecting flight, with a halt in Delhi or Sri Nagar.
+By air: Kushok Bakula Rimpochee Airport in Leh is well-connected to all major cities in India, and you can take a flight to reach it.
+Currently, not many direct flights are available, but you can easily get a connecting flight, with a halt in Delhi or Srinagar.

-By road: You can fly to Sri Nagar and drive to Leh via Zozi La, Drass & Kargil.
-Alternatively, you can also opt for a ‘road trip of a lifetime’ and drive to Leh from Manali, via Rohtang Pass – Keylong – Sarchu.
+By road: You can fly to Srinagar and drive to Leh via Zozila La, Drass & Kargil.
+Alternatively, you can opt for a ‘road trip of a lifetime’ and drive to Leh from Manali via Rohtang Pass, Keylong, and Sarchu.
 It’s known to be one of the most scenic routes in the country.
+For adventure lovers, a Ladakh bike trip via this route would be a journey of a lifetime!